Bábism: Writings

-Unfortunately, most of the writings of the Báb have been lost.
+Most of the writings of the Báb have been lost.
 The Báb himself stated they exceeded five hundred thousand verses in length; the Qurʼan, in contrast, is 6300 verses in length.
 If one assumes 25 verses per page, that would equal 20,000 pages of text.
 Nabíl-i-Zarandí, in The Dawn-Breakers, mentions nine complete commentaries on the Qurʼan, revealed during the Báb's imprisonment at Máh-Kú, which have been lost without a trace.
 Establishing the true text of the works that are still extant, as already noted, is not always easy, and some texts will require considerable work.
 Others, however, are in good shape; several of the Báb's major works are available in the handwriting of his trusted secretaries.

 Most works were revealed in response to specific questions by Bábís.
 This is not unusual; the genre of the letter has been a venerable medium for composing authoritative texts as far back as Paul of Tarsus.
 Three-quarters of the chapters of the New Testament are letters, were composed to imitate letters, or contain letters within them.
 Sometimes the Báb revealed works very rapidly by chanting them in the presence of a secretary and witnesses.

 The Archives Department at the Baháʼí World Centre currently holds about 190 Tablets of the Báb.
 Excerpts from several principal works have been published in an English language compilation of the Báb's writings: Selections from the Writings of the Báb, other publications include Prayers from the Bab: The Remembrance of God.
 Denis MacEoin, in his Sources for Early Bābī Doctrine and History, gives a description of many works; much of the following summary is derived from that source.
 In addition to major works, the Báb revealed numerous letters to his wife and followers, many prayers for various purposes, numerous commentaries on verses or chapters of the Qurʼan, and many khutbihs or sermons (most of which were never delivered).
 Many of these have been lost; others have survived in compilations.

 Also significant to Bábism are the writings of Quddús, which "display a close similarity to that of the Báb in both form and content" according to Moojan Momen and Todd Lawson, as well as the poetry and prose of Tahirih.